Empower. Engage. Enact.

 FAQs.

-• The Youth Nuclear Peace Summit is an event that bring young people to learn, discuss, and take action on the urgent matter of nuclear disarmament.
+• The Summit brings students, educators, and members of civil society together to learn, discuss, and take action on nuclear disarmament.

-• The Summit will be on October 30th and 31st 2025 at the Canadian Museum for Human Rights in Winnipeg, Canada.
+• The Summit takes place October 28–30, 2026 at the Canadian Museum for Human Rights in Winnipeg, Canada.

 Why the CMHR?